0lmeda/HW3/README.md

 KNN improved the most (+5.11%) because fewer features made distance caclculations more meaningful.

 Gaussian NB improved by +5.49% because removing correlated features reduced violations of the indepedence assumption.

 The Neural network improved by +5.91% with clean input data.

+logistic Regression remained the best overall model in both parts.

+**Limitations:**
+*Forward Selection is greedy and may miss the truly optimal subset.

+*The Neural Network never fully converged (Due to the iterations)

+*Class imbalance was not addressed and could affect minority class predictions.